 “I can tell you what they are.
 It is content.
 And it’s links pointing to your site.”
 (Andrey Lipattsev, Search Quality Senior Strategist at Google)

 We’ve seen Google confirming that links are a very important ranking factor and that ranking without links is nearly impossible on other occasions as well.

-"The more, the better" saying doesn’t go for links.
-At least not as long as "more" means links you buy without checking if they are risky for your backlink profile or not.
+“The more, the better” saying doesn’t go for links.
+At least not as long as “more” means links you buy without checking if they are risky for your backlink profile](/kb/backlink-profile) or not.
 You’d better aim for fewer high-quality links, then for thousands of links that bring no value to your backlink profile.
 Weak or risky backlinks won’t help your rankings at all.
 It can go even worst.
-These links can get you a Google penalty and severe (if not 100%) loss of organic traffic.
+These links can get you a [Google penalty loss of organic traffic.